CloutContracts/dapp-broswer/.github/pull_request_template.md

 ### >> HOW TO MAKE A PULL REQUEST <<
 1. Fork the repo
 2. Open the [`config.yml`](https://github.com/CloutContracts/dapp-browser/blob/master/_config.yml) file and add yourself as an author following the same format.
 Add an avatar at `assets/images/[YOURUNIQUEAUTHORUSERNAME.jpg]` and add the image to your `avatar:` config in the config file.
 3. Before making a post for your DApp, go back to `assets/images` and upload an image numbered after the DApp #.
-This means that if there are already 5 DApps (posts on the site), you will name the image `6.jpg` and upload to `assets/images`.
+This means that if there are already 5 DApps (posts on the site), you will name the image `6.jpg` and upload to `assets/images`. **(Make sure image is 1280*720)**
 4. Create a new post under `/_posts` for your DApp.
 Put the date and title of the DApp in the filename.
 Use the standard post template:

 ```